wu87988622/ohara/ohara-manager/README.md

 ## Prepush

-We also provide a npm script to run all the tests(both client and server unit tests and e2e tests) lint, and format all the JS files with. **Ideally, you'd run this before pushing your code to the remote repo:**
+We also provide a npm script to run all the tests (both client and server unit tests and e2e tests) lint, and format all the JS files with. **Ideally, you'd run this before pushing your code to the remote repo:**

 ```sh
 yarn prepush
 ```

-## Editors
+## <a name="editor">Editors</a>

-We would highly recommend that you use [Visual Studio Code](https://code.visualstudio.com/) (or vscode for short) to edit and author Ohara manager code.
+We highly recommend that you use [Visual Studio Code](https://code.visualstudio.com/) (or vscode for short) to edit and author Ohara manager code.

 #### Recommend vscode settings: